Reporting child abuse and neglect

 - your concerns

-All calls relating to concerns about the safety of a child are taken seriously and treated in confidence.
+All calls about concerns for the safety of a child are taken seriously and treated in confidence.
 It is up to you if you give your name.

 Social services will investigate your concerns and take suitable action to make sure that the child is protected.

 Child Protection disclosure arrangements

 If you're concerned that someone with access to a child might be a risk to that child, you can apply to the police to ask if that person has a criminal record for sexual or violent offences.

 To apply, you need to complete a form and bring it in person to a police station.
 You can download the form from the PSNI's website or collect a form in any police station.

 At the police station, you must prove your identity with acceptable photographic identification such as:

 - an electoral ID card

 You might need to answer some questions and sign the declaration.